Automating Disk Cleanup tool in Windows

 You can start the Disk Cleanup tool by running Cleanmgr.exe, or by selecting Start > Programs > Accessories > System Tools > Disk Cleanup.
 Disk Cleanup supports the following command-line switches:

-/d driveletter: - This switch selects the drive that you want Disk Cleanup to clean.
-Note that the
+/d <driveletter>: - This switch selects the drive that you want Disk Cleanup to clean.
+The

-/sageset:n - This switch displays the Disk Cleanup Settings dialog box and creates a registry key to store the settings you select.
+/sageset:n- This switch displays the Disk Cleanup Settings dialog box and creates a registry key to store the settings you select.
 The n value is stored in the registry and allows you to specify different tasks for Disk Cleanup to run.
 The n value can be any integer value from 0 to 65535.
-To get all the available options when you are using the
+To get all the available options when you use the

 /sagesetswitch, you may need to specify the drive letter that contains the Windows installation.